enzymejs/enzyme/docs/api/ShallowWrapper/props.md

 # `.props() => Object`

-Returns the props hash for the root node of the wrapper. `.props()` can only be called on a wrapper of a single node.
+Returns the props hash for the root node of the wrapper.

+NOTE: can only be called on a wrapper of a single node.

 NOTE: When called on a shallow wrapper, `.props()` will return values for props on the root node that the component *renders*, not the component itself.

 To return the props for the entire React component, use `wrapper.instance().props`.
 This is valid for stateful or stateless components in React `15.*`.
 But, `wrapper.instance()` will return `null` for stateless React component in React `16.*`, so `wrapper.instance().props` will cause an error in this case.
 See [`.instance() => ReactComponent`](instance.md)